python-jsonschema/jsonschema/docs/errors.rst

         ``None`` if there wasn't one.

-In case an invalid schema itself is encountered, a :exc:`SchemaError` is raised.
+In case an invalid schema itself is encountered, a `SchemaError` is raised.

 .. autoexception:: SchemaError

     The provided schema is malformed.

-    The same attributes are present as for :exc:`ValidationError`\s.
+    The same attributes are present as for `ValidationError`\s.

 These attributes can be clarified with a short example: